Transitioning to a new career can be a highly rewarding experience. However, it comes with some unique challenges.

-Here are some versatile soft skills to include in your cover letter for switching careers:
+Not sure what skills to highlight?
+No problem.
+Here are some versatile examples of soft skills to include in your career change cover letter:

 - Communication skills (verbal, written, and listening)